norm/airflow/docs/apache-airflow/security/api.rst

     In Airflow <1.10.11, the default setting was to allow all API requests without authentication, but this posed security risks for if the Webserver is publicly accessible.

+.. versionchanged:: 2.?

+    In Airflow <2.? this setting was ``auth_backend`` and allowed only one value.
+In 2.? it was changed to support multiple backends.

-If you want to check which authentication backend is currently set, you can use ``airflow config get-value api auth_backend`` command as in the example below.
+If you want to check which authentication backends are currently set, you can use ``airflow config get-value api auth_backends`` command as in the example below.

 .. code-block:: console

-    $ airflow config get-value api auth_backend
+    $ airflow config get-value api auth_backends
     airflow.api.auth.backend.basic_auth

 Disable authentication